jbogarin/go-cisco-spark-resty/docs/RoomsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetRoom**
-> Room GetRoom($roomId)
+> Room GetRoom($roomID)

 Shows details for a room, by ID.

 Shows details for a room, by ID.
 The title of the room for 1-to-1 rooms will be the display name of the other person.
-Specify the room ID in the roomId parameter in the URI.
+Specify the room ID in the roomID parameter in the URI.

 ### Parameters